Key Transitions for C-Level Success

-To succeed in a new executive role, especially at the C-level, I believe you need to navigate several key transitions.
+I believe you need to navigate several key transitions as you move into the C-level.
 Today I’ll focus on one of them: the important shift from being primarily task-focused to becoming people-focused.
 If handled well, this shift will both expand your capacity and promote your success in the new role.

 In high school, I worked a minimum-wage job at a drug store where my work included everything on “the List.”
 The busy pharmacist didn’t interact with retail employees much; instead, he wrote a daily to-do list for the team.
 We swept the floor, took out the trash, filled the drink cooler, etc. The manager’s approach was task-based.
 It didn’t matter who did what – it all just needed to be done and done well.